Skip to main content

 - Restricted: Can see most data but can't take actions

-For your web developer, Full permission is usually appropriate.
+For your web developer, Full permission is usually the right call.
 They can monitor your site and fix issues, but they can't lock you out.

-🏠 Blessed Arc Media customers who set up their own account: Add us with Full permissions so we can submit your sitemap and help monitor your site.
+🏠 Blessed Arc Media customers who set up their own account: Add us with Full permissions so we can submit your sitemap and help keep an eye on your site.

 "What if I use Google Analytics?
 Is Search Console different?"